Table of Contents

 "I am particularly drawn to [Program Name] because of its emphasis on community-based interventions and opportunities to work with underserved populations.
 This aligns with my goal of specializing in mental health OT to help individuals with anxiety and depression regain confidence and re-engage in meaningful activities."

-Below you'll find a strong OT personal statement, followed by a brief discussion of why we liked it.
+Below you'll find six examples of strong OT personal statements, each followed by a brief discussion of why we liked it.

 When my grandfather had a stroke, it was an occupational therapist who helped him regain his independence.
 I remember watching her work with him on simple tasks—buttoning a shirt, holding a fork—and seeing how much pride he took in each small victory.
 That experience opened my eyes to the power of occupational therapy to transform lives.
 It wasn’t just about physical recovery; it was about restoring dignity and confidence.
 Since then, I’ve been passionate about pursuing a career where I can help others reclaim their lives in the face of challenges.